 The nearest major airport is Frankfurt.
 With flights to almost every city in the world, Frankfurt is one of the most connected airports in Europe.
 But Cochem is also within a 5 hour drive of many major European cities, such as Brussels, Amsterdam, and Munich.
 So don’t feel like you have to start in Frankfurt.

 Renting a car and driving is the quickest and most convenient way to get to Cochem.
-For renting cars in Europe we use Rentalcars.com.
-You can find a great deal on a car rental from Frankfurt (or anywhere else) using the search bar below.
+We have found Discovercars to have by far the best rental rates in Europe and we recommend them to our readers.
+You can find a great deal on a rental car in Germany using the link below.

 It’s also easy to get there on the train, albeit a bit slower.
 Koblenz is along many major Deutsche Bahn domestic and international routes (the German train system).
 From there, a regional DB train runs along the Mosel River stopping at nearly every village on the way.